tcrs-ws/tcrs-paper-template/README.md

 `acmart-primary` package that is available for download from the [ACM website](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-latex).
 The fictional author names and CCS concepts featured in this template are inherited from the material provided by the ACM.
-The copyright terms that apply to submissions to TCRS have not been determined yet, so the content of the setcopyright entry may be subject to change.

 ## Getting started
 Simply clone this repository: